13 Top-Rated Resorts in Chicago, IL

 5. Park Hyatt Chicago

-What makes Park Hyatt Chicago one of the top resorts in Chicago, Illinois is its plethora of amenities and proximity to some of the city's most important sites and attractions.
+What makes Park Hyatt Chicago one of the best resorts in Chicago is its plethora of amenities and proximity to some of the city's most important sites and attractions.
 Park Hyatt hotels in general are known for their A-list features and iconic locations, and Chicago's version does not disappoint.

 Let's start with the rooms and suites.
 The luxury urban resort has 198 rooms, including 13 suites.
 Each room has an elegant window bench that overlooks several impressive views, whether of the Water Tower, Lake Michigan, or the Gold Coast.
 All bathrooms have deep soaking tubs, as well.
 If you're going to really splurge, spring for the Water Tower Suite, which spans 1,800 feet and comes with its own office and kitchenette.
 It has views of Lake Michigan from its 18th-story perch, as well.